all-rounder/eks-all-in-one/README.md

 - Install Jaeger with Custom Values

-  Note: Please update the password field and other related field in the jaeger-values.yaml file with the password retrieved earlier in day-4 at step 6: (i.e NJyO47UqeYBsoaEU)"
+  Note: Please update the password field and other related field in the jaeger-values.yaml file with the password retrieved earlier in 2.2.1 Elasticsearch

   ```
   helm install jaeger jaegertracing/jaeger -n tracing --values jaeger-values.yaml